brainiak/brainiak.github.io/tutorials/index.md

     ![alt](/tutorials/img/colab-03.jpeg){:width="800px"}

   - After the installation is complete run cell “Git-clone helper files for tutorials”
   - There are many download data cells.
 Pick only the data cell for your tutorial and run that cell.
 This may take a few minutes depending on the size of the data.
   - You are now ready to execute your notebook.
   - Open a new tab in Chrome
   - Click on File->Open Notebook
-  - In the window Click on the Github tab
+  - In the window click on the Github tab
   - Enter brainiak/tutorials
   - Pick the notebook that you need to run
   - Execute cell